 Jennifer Wagner, JD, PhD

-Dr. Jennifer K. Wagner is associate director of bioethics research and assistant professor in the Center for Translational Bioethics & Health Care Policy at Geisinger, and is a licensed practicing attorney in Pennsylvania.
+Dr. Jennifer K. Wagner is associate director of bioethics research and assistant professor in the Center for Translational Bioethics & Health Care Policy at Geisinger and is a licensed practicing attorney in Pennsylvania.
 She earned her JD at the University of North Carolina in 2007 and PhD in anthropology at Pennsylvania State University in 2010 before completing post-doctoral research appointments at Duke University’s Institute for Genome Sciences & Policy and the University of Pennsylvania’s Center for the Integration of Genetic Healthcare Technologies.
 Prior to joining Geisinger, Dr. Wagner served in a U.S. Senator’s office in Washington, DC, as a 2014-2015 AAAS Congressional Fellow.
-She is the 2019 chair of the ASHG Social Issues Committee and member of the AAPA Science Policy and Ethics Committees.
-Dr. Wagner’s research has been funded by the National Human Genome Research Institute.
+She is former chair of the ASHG Social Issues Committee, former co-chair of the AAPA Ethics Committee, and a current member of the AAPA Science Policy Committee and Pennsylvania Bar Association's Cybersecurity & Data Privacy Committee.
+Dr. Wagner’s research has been funded by NHGRI, NCI, NIDCR, and NIH OD.
 She is on Twitter as @DNAlawyer.